AGeekNamedSlickBack/health_research_portal/docs/source/project_report.rst

        * using the various available tools such as Data Flow Diagrams.
        * To test, implement and document:

-            * a relational database to store the information
+            * a relational database to store the information - Postgresql.
-            * web scraper to automate the collection of information
+            * web scraper to automate the collection of researches - BeautifulSoup
             * Full-Text Search to index the information for fast and accurate search results
             * a review mechanism for users to review information based on its usefulness and applicability.